Flying Elephants

 Flying Elephants is a two-reel silent film from 1928 directed by Frank Butler and co-written and produced by Hal Roach.
 It stars Stan Laurel and Oliver Hardy as a pair of battling cavemen.

 Plot

 The narrative unfolds within a Stone Age setting, where the ruler of the cave-dwelling populace mandates that all males aged 13 to 99 must secure a female partner or risk exile.
 Hardy embarks on a quest to find a spouse, enduring repeated blows from irate "husbands" in his pursuit.
 Eventually, he encounters a potential mate but remains unaware that Laurel, his companion, also seeks her hand in marriage.

-As Laurel and Hardy vie for the same woman, their rivalry escalates, leading to a series of competitions to win her favor.
+As Laurel and Hardy vie for the same woman, their rivalry escalates, leading to a series of competitions to win her favor.This includes some crude and painful attempts to cure the toothache of the girl's father, Chief Saxophonus.
 In a pivotal scene, Laurel attempts to eliminate his competitor by luring him to a precarious cliff edge.
 However, his scheme is thwarted when a hostile goat intervenes, causing Hardy to plummet from the precipice.
 Seizing the opportunity, Laurel claims victory and the affections of the coveted bride-to-be.